 is the risk of the residual value being less than expected.

-In effect, the lessee simple operates the vehicle rather than owning it, so PCH is sometimes referred to as an 'operating lease'
+In effect, the lessee simple operates the vehicle rather than owning it, so contract hire is sometimes referred to as an 'operating lease'

-If the PCH agreement is terminated earlier than expected then the lessee may be
+If the lease agreement is terminated earlier than expected then the lessee may be

 required to pay a penalty (usually a number of months rentals).